visioninhope/foundationallm/docs/release-notes/breaking-changes.md

 ## Release 0.7.0

-1. The `Orchestration` and `OrchestrationAPI` classes have been renamed to `Orchestration` and `OrchestrationAPI`, respectively.
+1. The `AgentFactory` and `AgentFactoryAPI` classes have been renamed to `Orchestration` and `OrchestrationAPI`, respectively.
 The following App Config settings need to be replaced in existing environments:

-    - `FoundationaLLM:APIs:OrchestrationAPI:APIKey` -> `FoundationaLLM:APIs:OrchestrationAPI:APIKey`
+    - `FoundationaLLM:APIs:AgentFactoryAPI:APIKey` -> `FoundationaLLM:APIs:OrchestrationAPI:APIKey`
-    - `FoundationaLLM:APIs:OrchestrationAPI:APIUrl` -> `FoundationaLLM:APIs:OrchestrationAPI:APIUrl`
+    - `FoundationaLLM:APIs:AgentFactoryAPI:APIUrl` -> `FoundationaLLM:APIs:OrchestrationAPI:APIUrl`
-    - `FoundationaLLM:APIs:OrchestrationAPI:AppInsightsConnectionString` -> `FoundationaLLM:APIs:OrchestrationAPI:AppInsightsConnectionString`
+    - `FoundationaLLM:APIs:AgentFactoryAPI:AppInsightsConnectionString` -> `FoundationaLLM:APIs:OrchestrationAPI:AppInsightsConnectionString`
-    - `FoundationaLLM:Events:AzureEventGridEventService:Profiles:OrchestrationAPI` -> `FoundationaLLM:Events:AzureEventGridEventService:Profiles:OrchestrationAPI`
+    - `FoundationaLLM:Events:AzureEventGridEventService:Profiles:AgentFactoryAPI` -> `FoundationaLLM:Events:AzureEventGridEventService:Profiles:OrchestrationAPI`
-    - `FoundationaLLM:APIs:OrchestrationAPI:ForceHttpsRedirection` -? `FoundationaLLM:APIs:OrchestrationAPI:ForceHttpsRedirection`
+    - `FoundationaLLM:APIs:AgentFactoryAPI:ForceHttpsRedirection` -? `FoundationaLLM:APIs:OrchestrationAPI:ForceHttpsRedirection`

 2. The following Key Vault secrets need to be replaced in existing environments:

-    - `foundationallm-apis-orchestrationapi-apikey` -> `foundationallm-apis-orchestrationapi-apikey`
+    - `foundationallm-apis-AgentFactoryapi-apikey` -> `foundationallm-apis-orchestrationapi-apikey`

 \* There is an upgrade script available that migrates these settings and secrets to their new names.